 It is the British and the French who built and deployed the most tanks during WWI, with both countries rolling out more than 6,500.

 Tanks started getting faster as the years rolled by, with British forces developing a 20mph tank, the Medium D, which was in progress ahead of the end of WWI.
 However, tank design and development certainly persisted between the wars.

 Eventually, tanks would begin to host more powerful and fuel-efficient engines, such as those which ran on gas and diesel in the 1960s.
 Diesel tanks, in fact, became hugely popular in the 1980s, purely on the basis that they went further for less expense.

 14. You could make tea in a British tank!

 Tea-making facilities are available as standard in all British tanks.
 Would you expect anything less?
 Believe it or not, this has only been a stipulation since WWII.
 Typically British – it seemed that soldiers were putting themselves at risk to climb out and make hot drinks!

-Do you know any interesting or fun facts about tanks that we’ve missed out?
-Share them here in the comments section below!
+Do you know any fun facts about tanks?
+Share them in the comments below!